This is our page on clinical trials for chronic fatigue syndrome,

 about illness by sufferers or towards them, coping mechanisms, general

 data gathering and research, or other things.
-The first section deals with factors to consider in
+The first section deals with

 deciding whether a clinical trial is right for you.
 The next section